protectai/llm-guard/docs/output_scanners/sensitive.md

 from llm_guard.output_scanners import Sensitive

 scanner = Sensitive(entity_types=["NAME", "EMAIL"])
-sanitized_output, is_valid = scanner.scan(prompt, model_output)
+sanitized_output, is_valid, risk_score = scanner.scan(prompt, model_output)
 ```

 If you want, you can use your own patterns by giving the path in `regex_pattern_groups_path`

 In the example, we're particularly checking for names and emails.
-If the output_clean contains any PII, the is_clean
+If the output_clean contains any PII, the `is_valid`
 will be False.